Fastdruid/PiStorm2K/README.md

 # Summary of changes
 ### Additional control lines.

 INT2 => Pin 87
 CFGOUTn => Pin 92
 INT6 => Pin 1
 XRDY => Pin 95
 OVR => Pin 11

 ### Additional Headers / Jumpers

 INT PWR => INTernal PoWeR - Optional to power the RPi from the board or use a seperate Power Supply.
 EXT => Extra - For future expansion
 E RES => This is a bit of a specialist one, this edition can be used in a normal Zorro slot with some modifications.
 Depending on board you may need to add a 68R resistor to the E-Clock.
 This jumper **BYPASSES** it.
 A/B2000 users should either have a jumper or solder the blob.
 CLK SEL => CLocK SELect - Close to use C1/C3 for the clock.
 Note that the 7MHz clock is *ALWAYS* recommended over the C1/C3 if you have it.
 BJ => Pull down BOSS (pin 20) to GND to take over from the onboard processor.
 JTAG => TDI, TCK, TMS, TDO header (see section on JTAG).
 PWR => +5V, GND, VCC_INT and VCC.
 Normally VCC and VCC_INT will be identical at 3.3v however if MAX V is used with the second 1.8v regulator VCC_INT will be 1.8v.
 IPL2-0 => IPL2, IPL1, IPL0. - Another specialist one. (see "use in Zorro-II slots")

 ### Solder blob jumpers

 SJ1 - Close to use C1/C3 - semi-permanent version of **CLK SEL** Jumper.
 A2000 users should close this.
 B2000 should leave it open.
 SJ2 - Close to bypass 68R on E-Clock - semi-permanent version of **E RES** Jumper.
 A2000 and B2000 users should close this.
 BOSS - Close to pull BOSS down to GND - semi-permanent version of BOSS Jumper.
 D-BOSS - Cut to disable pin 20 (see "use in Zorro slot").
 TDI => Cut pin 1-2 to disable TDI to the CPLD.
 Close 2-3 to redirect RPi Pin 13 (GPIO27) to Pin 89 on the CPLD.
 TMS => Cut pin 1-2 to disable TMS to the CPLD.
 Close 2-3 to redirect RPi Pin 18 (GPIO24) to Pin 91 on the CPLD.
 TDO => Cut pin 1-2 to disable TDO to the CPLD.
 Close 2-3 to redirect RPi Pin 22 (GPIO25) to Pin 85 on the CPLD.
 TCK => Cut pin 1-2 to disable TCK to the CPLD.
 Close 2-3 to redirect RPi Pin 37 (GPIO26) to Pin 86 on the CPLD.
-7MHz => Cut to disconnect pin 7 (see "use in Zorro-II slots")
+7MHz => Cut to disconnect pin 7 (see "use in Zorro-II slots").

 ### Extra pins
 The remaining 4 extra pins are brought out to solder pads.
 P78 - Pin 78 CPLD
 P81 - Pin 81 CPLD
 P82 - Pin 82 CPLD
 P83 - Pin 83 CPLD

 # Use in Zorro-II slots.

 This can be used in an unbuffered Zorro-II slot noting a couple of potential issues.

 1) Zorro is a 100 pin slot, the Co-Processor is 86.
 It *must* be fitted so pin 1 is at pin 1.
 That means that there should be a space at the "front" of the Amiga.
 2) Pin 20 on Zorro-II is -12v.
 If you plug this straight in you will fry the CPLD.
 Cut the D-BOSS solder jumper and ensure there is no continuity across it.